 Main point: Bob has time to study now, so he does.
 He studies his ass off, gets straight A’s, and within five months he’s walking onto that stage in his cap and gown and shaking the hand of a smiling campus president.

 Bob is now officially a college degree recipient, though there’s not very much he can do with this AA aside from move on to the next level of schooling.

 So he does.
 He started applying to various universities around the state in his second-to-last semester of community college, and Bob’s got a stellar resume so he got accepted to every single one.
 He’s got the pick of the litter, and he decides to go to the greatest school in Florida: Florida State University (had to throw that one in there…Go Noles).

 At FSU, Bob signs up for his first semester of classes and realizes fairly quickly that there’s a huge difference between this level of schooling and the one he just came from.
-Fully in his major now–taking courses that are specific to his discipline, and therefore hella TAS, even more TAS than the TAS courses he took at community college–Bob realizes he can’t work full time and hope to finish his degree in a timely manner.
+Fully in his major now, taking courses that are specific to his accounting discipline and therefore hella technical, Bob realizes he can’t work full time and hope to finish his degree in a timely manner.

 So Bob gets a part time job, paying a little above minimum wage, strictly to pay for food and gas and those few drunken nights at the strip.
 For tuition and rent though, he takes out more loans.

 Semester after semester passes, and Bob is having a blast.
 He’s an A/B student overall, his professors love him, his part-time job loves him, his new girlfriend loves him (left the old one behind; long distance rarely works at that age) and he’s headed for a fruitful life.

 Then graduation day hits, and suddenly Bob finds himself holding a BA in Accounting, with his future completely open in front of him.